gravitational/careers/challenges/offsec-engineer/challenge.md

 and discuss your approach with the panel.

+## Areas of Focus

+Your scope is the Kubernetes environment running on the lab server.
+The following are out of scope:

+* Teleport infrastructure: the proxy, auth service, and web UI
+* Any systems or infrastructure outside the lab server

 ## Pitfalls and Gotchas

 * Use of AI.
 Don't outsource your thinking to an AI.
+While it is important to find the flags, its equally as important to be able to articulate what they were, how you found them and what the remediations should be.